You’ve returned from studying abroad. Congratulations on completing a life-changing

 students to be aware of reverse-culture shock, and the information on this website

 is a great place to start.
-Also pay attention to the top ten lists provided that explain
+Pay attention to the top ten lists provided that explain

-some of the emotions you might be feeling and offer some suggestions for coping with
+some of the emotions you might feel and coping strategies.

 - Relationships, Roots, and Unpacking: A great article about transitioning home after a meaningful experience abroad.